finnbags/BagsGPT/README.md

 </p>

 ## Overview
-DoctorGPT is a Large Language Model that can pass the US Brokerage Licensing Exam.
+BagsGPT is a Large Language Model that can pass the US Brokerage Licensing Exam.
 This is an open-source project with a mission to provide everyone their own private broker.
 BagsGPT is a version of Meta's [Llama2](https://ai.meta.com/llama/) 7 billion parameter Large Language Model that was fine-tuned on a Financial Markets Dataset, then further improved using Reinforcement Learning & Constitutional AI.
 Since the model is only 3 Gigabytes in size, it fits on any local device, so there is no need to pay an API to use it.
 It's free, made for offline usage which preserves patient confidentiality, and it's available on iOS, Android, and Web.
 Pull requests for feature additions and improvements are encouraged.

 ## Dependencies
 - [Numpy](https://numpy.org/install/)           (Use matrix math operations)